-With its debate series “Watersheds of Internationalization?”, Freie Universität Berlin, together with partner institutions and international experts, will take a closer look at five different developments of globalization and internationalization of HEI, and discuss their possible outcomes.
-How will the international student experience develop?
-What will mobility look like in times of climate crisis?
-How will growing inequality affect the exchange of knowledge and academic freedom?
+With its debate series “Watersheds of Internationalization?”, in 2020 Freie Universität Berlin, together with partner institutions and international experts, has taken a closer look at five different developments of globalization and internationalization of HEI, and discussed their possible outcomes.
+We will continue this series with three new discussions during the German summer term 2021: How will science communication and research marketing develop after the experience of the pandemic?
+Are internationalization strategies a thing of the past or needed now more than ever?
+How what will the term “global campus” mean in the future?
 Our panelists might present quite conflicting ideas on how universities might develop, and it is up to you, our global audience, to decide which direction you prefer.

 Since the events take place at lunchtime in Berlin, we named them "Lunchtime Debates", but we invite you to join us across all time zones and consider this a refreshing break during your workday, breakfast, dinner, afternoon tea or even in your pyjamas looking for some food for thought.

 May 19th, 2021, 12:30 – 13:30 CEST, Debating the future of international research marketing and communication

 June 14th, 2021, 12:00 – 13:00 CEST, Debating the future of the internationalization strategies

 July 16th, 2021, 12:30 – 13:30 CEST, Debating the future of the global campus